Either browse, or find your question in the sidebar.

 No. Amsterdam has closed some coffeeshops (or Cannabis Cafes, as some foreign media refer to them) in the Red Light District.
 There were too many of them in close proximity.
 In the Project 1012 zoning/clean-up plan for the area, most of these coffeeshops were superfluous.
 In addition, between now and January 1, 2016, 31 coffeeshops are being phased out because they are located too close to high schools.
 By that time the city expects there will be 160 coffeeshops left — more per resident than any other town in the Netherlands.
 And yes, tourists are still welcome in Amsterdam’s cannabis cafes.

-Queen’s Day was the annual Dutch national holiday in honour of the late Queen Juliana’s birthday — and later of the birtday of Queen Beatrix.
+Queen’s Day was the annual Dutch national holiday in honor of the late Queen Juliana’s birthday — and later of the birtday of Queen Beatrix.
 It was held annually on April 30.
 Queen Beatrix, who succeeded her mother Juliana in 1980, decided to keep the holiday on April 30 as the weather on her own birthday, January 31, tended to prohibit outdoor festivities.

 On Queen’s Day there were celebrations throughout the Netherlands.
 However, the most popular destination is Amsterdam where up to one million visitors join the 750.000 locals in the world’s largest street party.

 Queen’s Day has been replaced by King’s Day.

 King’s Day is the new Queen’s Day.

 On April 30, 2013, Holland’s Queen Beatrix abdicated in favor of her son, then Prince Willem-Alexander.
 King Willem-Alexander’s birtday in on April 27.
 King’s Day — which will pretty much resemble Queen’s Day — is therefore be celebrated on that day. .